 To fix the unallocated SD card issue, you can try a free disk formatting tool.
 Many free, open-source disk formatting tools come with advanced disk formatting features.

 Some good options include HP USB Disk Storage Format Tool and Super Disk Formatter.
 Below are instructions to fix SD unallocated space using the HP USB tool.

 Download the tool.
 Right-click and run it as an administrator.

 Next, select your SD card and click Start.
 Ignore the warning message by clicking Yes.

 After a few minutes, the tool should display a message confirming successful formatting.

 To confirm the SD card unallocated problem has been fixed, launch the Disk Management utility.

 Let's recap the three methods to fix an unallocated SD card issue.

 We have already seen the causes of SD card unallocated space.
 Prevention is a matter of dealing with these causes.
-Let's examine three tips below.
+Let's examine the three tips below.

 With these instructions, you should be able to fix the unallocated space on your SD card without losing your data.
-The solutions are well researched and confirmed to work but if you run into any problems retrace your steps and start over.
+The solutions are well researched and confirmed to work, but if you run into any problems, retrace your steps and start over.